-- Skimping on Exercise
+Skimping on Exercise

 The surest way of keeping your cholesterol in check is through regular exercises.
 Many people fall prey to high cholesterol because they have a sedentary lifestyle.
 Stay active and make physical activity a consistent part of your routine.
 You could choose between walking, jogging, yoga, aerobics or some form of dancing.
 A minimum of 45 minutes at least three to four times a week will keep your cholesterol in check.

 Many people begin following a completely fat-free diet when diagnosed with high cholesterol in order to bring down their cholesterol levels.
 While saturated and Trans fats are really harmful to the body, polyunsaturated and unsaturated fats are beneficial for the system and can even help in reducing cholesterol levels.

 Skipping Regular Checkups

 Since high cholesterol doesn’t exhibit any symptoms, the only way to be sure about your cholesterol readings is by getting yourself tested regularly.
 Most people realize with a shock that they have been speeding towards a heart disease only after it is too late.

-- Carry the Weight Around the Waist
+Carry the Weight Around the Waist

 Yoga exercises and Pilates are dependable forms of exercise to lose the girth around the stomach.
 Diet control is also necessary as belly fat is a result of an unhealthy diet of junk and processed food and a diet rich in saturated fats.

-- Eating Too Much Junk Food
+Eating Too Much Junk Food

 Junk food and processed food are highly detrimental to health.
 They are rich in preservatives and Trans fats which add to high cholesterol.
 The saturated fats in this kind of diet reduce the levels of HDL or good cholesterol thus proving to be a double whammy.

-- Not Weeding Out Sugar and Alcohol from Diet
+Not Weeding Out Sugar and Alcohol from Diet

-If your cholesterol levels are not tapering off even if you have been abstaining from fats, look into the hidden sugar that is part of our bread, beverages etc. alcohol also adds to cholesterol levels.
+If your cholesterol levels are not tapering off even if you have been abstaining from fats, look into the hidden sugar that is part of our bread, beverages, etc. alcohol also adds to cholesterol levels.

-- Not Being Regular with Cholesterol Medication
+Not Being Regular with Cholesterol Medication

 Cholesterol medications have proven to be an effective method to reduce cholesterol levels.
 Once the levels reduce a bit, many people go off medications or become irregular with them.
 These medications are not a matter of choice and taking them irregularly will lead to serious complications.

-- Dieting Off and On
+Dieting Off and On

 To lose weight and reduce cholesterol levels, many people turn to the latest fad diet.
 The cumulative negative effects of dieting off and on are substantial and one of them is high cholesterol levels.
 This is because no diet can be sustained over a period of time and once, we get off the diet rollercoaster, we end up eating all kinds of foods to satisfy our cravings.
 The result is more weight gain.

 Having Your Cholesterol Medications with Juice

 Consuming your cholesterol medication with breakfast juice, especially grapefruit juice, is bad for the health.
 The liver makes more cholesterol at night and it is a good idea to take your statins or cholesterol medications in the evening to keep the levels under control.

-- A Diet Rich in Saturated and Trans Fats
+A Diet Rich in Saturated and Trans Fats

-Eating a diet that includes butter, ghee, fried food etc. is rich in saturated fats which are responsible or high cholesterol numbers.
+Eating a diet that includes butter, ghee, fried food, etc. is rich in saturated fats which are responsible or high cholesterol numbers.
 Reduce your dependence on these in your food and switch to low-fat milk and low-fat yogurt.